 You will hear steady chimes indicating the end of the normal allotted time.
-The software will prompt you to complete the period."
+The software will prompt you to complete the period.

-Period has technical issues and you need a couple of minutes beyond the regular exam period to complete (0:00 to -5:00 minutes on the countdown clock): If there were small technical issues during the period, you can use up to five minutes over the regular period time to complete your examination.
+Period has technical issues and you need a couple of minutes to complete (zero to five minutes over regular period): If there were small technical issues during the period, you can use up to five minutes over the regular period time to complete the exam.

-Period has technical issues and needs more than 10 minutes beyond the regular exam period to complete (-5:00 to -10:00 on the countdown clock): At this point in the period, to keep your and the candidate's schedule on time, the system will force you out of the exam and complete the period.
+Period has technical issues and needs more than 10 minutes to complete (>5 minutes over regular period): At this point in the period, to keep your and the candidate's schedule on time, the system will force you out of the exam and complete the period.
 If you get to this point and have NOT completed the exam questioning, you will need to notify Exam Delivery to schedule this candidate for the recovery period at the end of the day.